GISMentors/isprs-summer-school-2016/lesson4/lakeseries.rst

    water_level_step=0.1 coordinates=531963.147664,5626869.62523 \
    time_step=10 nproc=3

-In the example above we create time-space series between water levels 990 and 995 with step 0.1 m.
-Time step is 10min.
-To increase computation speed we use three cores.
-The result is stored in raster time-space dataset named *lakes37*.
+In the example above we created space-time series between water levels 990 and 995 with step 0.1 m.
+Time step is 10 min.
+To increase computation speed we used three cores.
+The result is stored in raster space-time dataset named *lakes37*.

-Basic information about output dataset can be obtained by :grasscmd:`t.info`.
+Basic information about output dataset can be obtained by :grasscmd:`t.info` command.

 .. code-block:: bash